BokaiZhu/microbiomeFISH/README.md

 ### ARB installation and setup

 [The ARB software](http://http://www.arb-home.de/) is a graphically oriented package comprising various tools for sequence database handling and data analysis.
 We will use this software for intial targeting sequece identification.
 The installation files can be [downloaded](http://www.arb-home.de/downloads.html).
 The detailed guidance can be found [here](http://download.arb-home.de/release/latest/arb_README.txt).
+For Mac users, it is suggested to use Macport to easily install ARB.

 If you are experience trouble installing arb in windows, refer to the **F&Q** section

 After successfuly installing ARB, you should be able to fire it up in terminal by typing arb: